Have you tried a Bench Press and you got stuck with the weight on the chest? While you are sure you can easily lock the same weight out?

 There are numerous examples and texts on the benefits of accommodating resistance for the strength athlete.
 In a nutshell, these benefits boil down to

-Increased strength and power through greater neural activation: higher recruitment of muscle fibers, increased firing frequency and better synchronization (reduced reciprocal inhibition).
+- Increased strength and power through greater neural activation: higher recruitment of muscle fibers, increased firing frequency, and better synchronization (reduced reciprocal inhibition).
 More information on neural activation in the articles

-Overcoming the sticking point, bands and chains are one of the best tools in your toolbox to address and overcome sticking points.
+- Overcoming the sticking point, bands, and chains are one of the best tools in your toolbox to address and overcome sticking points.
 I have written about some practical examples of sticking points and how to overcome them in the articles

 Let me explain.

-Most sporting actions require you to accelerate throughout the entire range of motion or to be precise, you need to accelerate as long as force is applied.
+Most sporting actions require you to accelerate throughout the entire range of motion or to be precise, you need to accelerate as long as the force is applied.